 In 2011, the National Institutes of Health awarded a five-year, $6 million grant to the KU Alzheimer's Disease Center (KU ADC), putting it among an elite group of 29 institutions that have been nationally designated as Alzheimer's Disease Center by the NIH's National Institute on Aging (NIA).
 Read the news release.
-The KU ADC has a Research Division and a separate Memory Clinic Clinic
+The KU ADC has a Research Division and a separate Memory Care Clinic

 Unique research: KU ADC scientists have received international attention for research on how various lifestyle factors, including fitness and physical activity, affect normal aging and Alzheimer's disease.
 Much of the work at the KU ADC investigates how energy is produced for the brain and how energy production changes with age and Alzheimer's.
 Our Research Division brings the latest clinical trials to Kansas City and tests the newest medicines.

 Advanced Care: The KU ADC's Memory Care Clinic is the region's premier clinic specializing in disorders like Alzheimer's, Frontotemporal dementia and Lewy Body dementia.
 We have world class specialists that help families manage diagnosis and treatment.

 Whether you are coming for a research or clinic visit, watch our video so you know what to expect.

 Learn more about us by clicking on the "+" signs below.